Herbert Henry Dow High School: Demographics

+21.2% of the students were eligible for free or reduced-cost lunch.

 The 2016 school improvement plan states that Dow Chemical Company is the major area employer and has been downsizing since 2012, resulting in a decrease of 160 students.
 The merger of Dow Corning and DuPont is expected to exacerbate the situation.
 The number of suspensions and total students suspended was halved from the 2011–12 school year (156/89) to the 2015–16 school year (65/45).